raceintospace/raceintospace/doc/manual/manual.md

 * `game_style` –  Forces settings below to Classic behavior, if they have a Classic setting: that is, it makes the game run mostly like original BARIS.

-* `female_nauts` –  Allows, but does not require, players to choose female spacepeople if they have not received the news event which normally enables recruiting them.
+* `female_nauts` –  Allows, but does not require, players to choose female spacepeople if they have not received the news event which normally enables recruiting them (Classic setting disables this)

     Political directives (via the news event) still mandate recruiting female candidates.